×

 Are healthcare and health insurance expensive in Dusseldorf?

 "Healthcare and health insurance in Dusseldorf can be expensive.
 The cost of health insurance depends on the type of coverage and the provider.
 Generally, the cost of health insurance is higher for those who are not employed or are self-employed.
-Additionally, the cost of healthcare services can be expensive, especially for those who do not have health insurance," said one expat.
+Additionally, the cost of healthcare services can be expensive, especially for those who do not have health insurance," commented one expat living in Dusseldorf, Germany.

 Is the cost of living in Dusseldorf high?